 The degree to which deliberation in citizens’ assemblies should be consequential is less consensual.
 While most theorists agree that participants who have devoted significant time and effort in such a process should at least “have a say” on its outcomes (Goodin and Dryzek, 2006; Chambers, 2009; Caluwaerts and Reuchamps, 2015), arguments differ as to the form this should take.
 On the sanguine side, some advocate for citizens’ assemblies producing binding decisions which governments should endorse as is (Fishkin, 2016).
 On the skeptical side, in contrast, others view citizens’ assemblies as “democratic shortcuts” that, if overly relied on, illegitimately bypass the will of the broader public (Lafont, 2015).
 In between, some suggest that pairing citizens’ assemblies and a referendum (perhaps in an iterative way) can bring the best of the two worlds (Setälä, 2011, 2017; Landemore, 2018; Parkinson, 2020).
-In practice, with increasing empirical evidence gathered from nearly 200 experiences with deliberative mini-publics (Paulis et al., 2020; Jacquet and van der Does, 2020), the device has proved largely inconsequential so far, with politicians cherry-picking among its conclusions (e.g., Smith, 2009).
+In practice, with increasing empirical evidence gathered from nearly 200 experiences with deliberative mini-publics (Smith, 2009; Paulis et al., 2020; Jacquet and van der Does, 2020), the device has proved mostly inconsequential so far, with politicians cherry-picking among its conclusions.
 One important exception is Ireland, where citizens’ assemblies were followed up with three referenda, two of which resulted in the same outcome as that recommended by the mini-public (Suiter and Reidy, 2020).

 Among the many issues debated in citizens’ assemblies, climate policy has been prominent in the past few years.
-France’s Citizens’ Convention for Climate (CCC) and the United Kingdom’s Climate Assembly (CAUK) provide the most recent examples of this new emphasis.
 From a normative perspective, it has been noted that deliberative democracy and climate change are closely connected.
 Climate change is a complex, urgent, and, by and large, intangible problem.
 In particular, it lacks salience – its effects are felt with distance across both space and time –, a feature representative democracy has proved limited in its ability to tackle (Niemeyer, 2013).
-In contrast, the responsiveness and inclusiveness inherent in deliberative democracy are thought to be better fitted to overcome this limitation (Dryzek and Stevenson, 2011; Burnell, 2012; Baber and Bartlett, 2021).
-Another important aspect is that, as a global problem, climate action is hindered by the limitations inherent in the global governance system (Rask and Worthington, 2012; Berg and Lidskog, 2018).
+The inclusiveness inherent in deliberative democracy is thought to be better fitted to overcome this limitation (Dryzek and Stevenson, 2011; Burnell, 2012; Baber and Bartlett, 2021).
 Perhaps most crucially, climate assemblies uniquely question the role experts should play in deliberative democracy.
-The sheer scale of the problem at hand – greenhouse gas emissions (GHG) underpin nearly every aspect of our daily lives – and its highly technical aspect – inherent in assessing mitigation measures and their distributional consequences – make expert input essential in the citizens’ deliberation.
-Expert input is generally thought to be desirable in citizens’ assemblies.
-For one thing, inviting interest representative and experts to present their views without involving them into the deliberation process is recognition that vested interests are part of what may attract citizens in the policy arena (Hendriks, 2006).
-In this view, expert input can effectively contribute to building trust among citizens by exerting a low cognitive demand on them and serving as a “selectively convergent” base for judgement (Warren and Gastil, 2015).
-In turn, the expertise acquired by citizens becomes part of what makes them representative of the broader public, hence legitimate (Brown, 2006).
+The sheer scale of the problem at hand and its highly technical aspect make expert input essential in the citizens’ deliberation.
+Specifically, expert input can serve as a “selectively convergent” base for judgement and thus contribute to building trust among citizens (Hendriks, 2006; Warren and Gastil, 2015).
 Reaching these benefits however requires a great deal of transparency about experts’ interests and careful oversight of their interaction with the citizens.
-By stressing experts’ input to a degree unparalleled in other citizens’ assemblies, climate assemblies provide an ideal setting for assessing its implications.